 Property managers and landlords are using mobile inspection apps, like zInspector, to help tenants safely complete important inspections for their rental properties.
 With a mobile inspection app, your tenants can use their phones to go through an inspection checklist and even take real-time pictures in the app that will be added to the inspection report.
 A self-guided inspection is the easiest way to keep your tenants, team, and properties safe during social distancing.

 Once an inspection is complete a report is created for you to review and store for your records.
 You can keep a copy of the report in your property management software account and create a work order for your maintenance team based on information in the report.

 The mobile inspection app can be used by you, your team, your maintenance vendors and your tenants to help keep your properties well maintained.
 It serves as an essential tool for completing important inspections for your rental properties.

 - Each lease term should begin with a move-in inspection conducted by you and your tenants.
 Move-in inspections document the condition of your property at the start of tenancy so you have a dated reference for any damage to the property, beyond normal wear and tear.
 Every room, wall, floor, window, door, appliance, faucet, light fixture, window treatment, etc. should be reviewed to ensure it is working properly.
 Any scuffs, dents, thumb tack holes, (really, anything big or small) should be recorded and photographed.

-- Inspection checklists allow you rate the condition of everything at the property and take detailed notes.
-Both you and your tenants should sign and date the move-in inspection paperwork to indicate mutual agreement about the condition of the property at move-in.
-You will use your move-in inspection paperwork during move-out to determine if any of the tenant’s deposit will be retained for cleaning or repairs.
+- Inspection checklists allow you to rate the condition of everything at the property and take detailed notes.
+Both you and your tenants should sign and date the move-in inspection report to indicate mutual agreement about the condition of the property at move-in.
+You will use your move-in inspection report during move-out to determine if any of the tenant’s deposit will be retained for cleaning or repairs.

 Move-Out Inspection –